LESSON FIVE: Choosing Your Tools and Platforms

 - 30 minutes (give or take) for the basic setup (Advanced customisation will take much longer)

-The web hosting company I use and recommend is Webhosting Ninja.
-For domain name registration I recommend Namecheap and Qservers.
+The web hosting company I recommend is Dreamhost.
+For domain name registration I recommend Qservers.
 Some web hosting companies give you a free domain name when you sign up for their web hosting account.
 Although that will save you cost it is preferable option to keep your domain registrar different from your web host so that you don’t keep your eggs in one basket, as it were.

-I have recorded video tutorials to show you how to register a domain name with Qservers and how to create a web hosting account with Webhosting Ninja.
-Watch the videos, implement them and post your feedback in the comments.
+I have recorded video tutorials to show you how to register a domain name with Qservers.
+Watch the video and register your domain name.
+Then sign up for a web hosting account with Dreamhost using this link.

 Choosing a domain name